In ULIPs, the investment risk in the investment portfolio is borne by the policyholderU.

 • Bonus and other benefits: Pension plans may offer bonuses or additions that enhance your retirement corpus.
 You must explore such features when evaluating different types of pension plans.

-• Tax Implications: Taxes can affect your overall returns, so it is important to know how your pension plan is taxed.
+• Tax implications: Taxes can affect your overall returns, so it is important to know how your pension plan is taxed.
 This can enable you to make better decisions to optimise your finances.

 • Fees: Make sure to review the fees and charges associated with each retirement plan.
 These charges may include premium allocation, policy administration, mortality charges and more.
 These costs can affect your long-term returns, so it is important to understand their impact.